donbr/langgraph-unleashed/ollama_deep_research_compilation.md

 summarizer_instructions="""
 <GOAL>
-Generate a high-quality summary of the web search results and keep it concise / related to the user topic.
+Generate a high-quality summary of the provided context.
 </GOAL>

 <REQUIREMENTS>